JustinHuPrime/StackLang/README.md

 * Commands: enter a valid command name.
 Permitted characters: any alphanumeric character, `-`, `?`, and `*`.
 Note that the command doesn't have to exist.
 Displayed as `<commandName>`.

 * Numbers: enter a decimal.
+Numbers may use the `'` as a thousands separator.
+When a number is parsed, this separator is discarded.
 Numbers have arbitrary precison, and have no size limits either in the positive or the negative.
 Displayed as plain text.

 * Strings: enter an escaped string enclosed in unescaped double quotes.
 Recognized escape sequences are `\"`, `\n`, and `\\`.
 Displayed as an escaped string enclosed in double quotes.